tctiSH/.github/profile/README.md

 </p>

 # tctiSH
-Inspired by [iSH](https://github.com/ish-app/ish) and [UTM](https://github.com/utmapp/utm), tctiSH is a lightweight full linux runtime for iOS, iPadOS, and maybe one day watchOS.
-Built on top of [qemu-tcti](https://github.com/tctiSH/qemu), it has the ability to run x86_64 linux programs using the TCTI pseudo-JIT.
+Inspired by [iSH](https://github.com/ish-app/ish) and [UTM](https://github.com/utmapp/utm), tctiSH is a lightweight full Linux runtime for iOS, iPadOS, and maybe one day watchOS.
+Built on top of [qemu-tcti](https://github.com/tctiSH/qemu), it has the ability to run x86_64 Linux programs using the TCTI pseudo-JIT.

 > ### ⚠️ IMPORTANT ⚠️
 > This doesn't yet properly work.
 It is _highly_ experimental, and any use is at your own risk.
 Unless it _does_ work, in which case we've not updated the readme yet.